JiaLinQuan/AppRTC-Android/README.md

 ##This version was modified to work with websockets only and is currently presentable with the java version of kurento media server at https://github.com/inspiraluna/AppRTC-Kurento-Example

 ##Todo/Bugs
+- websocket in wss mode (secure) autobahn does work or not?
 - when android hangs up stop message is not send to partner (connect is still NEW! why?)
+- when stop message comes from peer android does not cancel the call
+- when peer sends stop message session is removed from server too - its an error.
 - incoming call decide answer or hangup
 - accept/reject incoming calls - with audio/visual alarm and ringtone

-- when clients disconnect users are not sent out to other clients
-- read registered users from registry / and display as users in Android App
-- security considerations while connecting
+- security considerations while connecting (!)
 - request runtime permission for android 6 (marshmellow) devices

 ##Common Mistakes